VALHALLA series glossary

 Niflheim: one of the Nine Worlds or Realms; the primordial Abode of Mist.

 Nornir: The three Fates of Norse mythology.
-In Valhalla, these sisters—Urd, Skuld, and Verdande—live in Seattle, Washington, where they run a 900-number psychic hotline—Mystic Sisters Psychic Hotline—for $4.99/minute.
+These sisters — Urd, Skuld, and Verdande — live in Seattle, Washington, where they run a 900-number psychic hotline.
+Mystic Sisters Psychic Hotline charges $4.99/minute.

 Odin: Chief God of the Norse pantheon.
 Adopted brother to Loki, husband to Frigga, father to Saga, Bragi, Heimdall, and Thor, uncle to Freya and Freyr.
 Words in the real world as a high school principal.